 Well, both is the easy answer!
 There’s no denying Ak Yum Temple is a very unspectacular ruin and whichever way you look at it it doesn’t really amount to much more than a pile of old bricks with a couple of sandstone slabs scattered around for good measure.
 It’ll be a snowy day in Siem Reap before this remote little temple will rival Angkor Wat or Ta Prom – “Ak Yum postcards – only 1 dollar” – but it is certainly one of the most historically important sites in the whole area.

-The current rubble pile, lying on the edge of the ‘Western Baray‘ just past SR Airport, dates a whole 500 years before Bayon and there’s evidence that the earliest temple on the site was built in the early 7th century, some 250 years before the purported ‘ first pyramid temple’ of Bakong was initiated!
-(Ak Yum was probably originally a 5 level pyramid construction with a brick tower on the top and pre-dates the Jayarvarman II pyramid style temple of Rong Chen on Phnom Kulen by nearly 200 yrs too.)
-A re-used sandstone block in the 8th century construction also has an inscription dating to the year 609.
+The current pile of rubble, situated on the edge of the Western Baray, just past Siem Reap Airport, dates a whole 500 years before Bayon and there is evidence that the first temple on this site was built as far back as the early 7th-century, some 250 years before the first supposed pyramid temple of Bakong at Rolous was initiated.
+Ak Yum was probably originally a 5-level pyramid construction with a brick tower or shrine on the top and pre-dates the Jayavarman II pyramid temple of Rong Chen on Phnom Kulen by nearly 200 years as well.
+(A re-used sandstone block in the 8th-century construction has an inscription dating to the year 609.)

-The superb early site of Sambor Prei Kok though, with it’s dozens of towers spread through the forest is included in our ‘Beyond Angkor‘ itinerary.
+The superb early site of Sambor Prei Kok though, with its dozens of towers spread through the forest is included in our ‘Beyond Angkor‘ itinerary.